Understanding the Needs of Your Succulent Plants

 1 part pine bark fines

-Remember, a good soil mix for succulents has excellent drainage.
-Test your soil mix by watering it thoroughly and ensuring quick water drainage.
-Adjust the mix by adding more perlite/pumice or coarse sand if needed.
+Remember, the key to a good soil mix for succulents is excellent drainage.
+Be sure to test your soil mix by watering it thoroughly and checking that the water drains out quickly.
+If it doesn't, adjust the mix by adding more perlite/pumice or coarse sand.

-Creating your soil mix can be a fun and rewarding experience.
-Give it a try and watch your succulent plants thrive!
+Creating your own soil mix can be a fun and rewarding experience.
+Give it a try and see how your succulent plants thrive!